Poofy Cheeks

 Heat Press Transfers VS Heat Transfer Vinyl – Heat Press Business

-I started using heat press transfers about six years ago when my Santa Sacks become wildly popular on ETSY.
+I started using heat press transfers about six years ago when my Santa Sacks became wildly popular on ETSY.
 I had so many orders coming in I didn’t have time to cut and weed all the designs with heat transfer vinyl.
 After searching the internet I found heat press transfers as an alternative.

 Heat Transfer Vinyl